Use AI with formulas

 For tables, pivot tables, and input tables, you can select or create a column in the Element properties > Columns list or directly within the element.
 For visualizations, you can accomplish this in the Element properties > Columns list or in the underlying data table.

-Table showing a column with a formular error.
+Table showing a column with a formula error.
 Formula assistant menu displayed with cursor over the "Correct this formula" option.

 4. In the AI correct formula modal, the formula assistant suggests valid formulas or explains how to correct the existing formula.
 To replace the invalid formula with a suggestion, click Apply.